Available inall subroutines.

 <esi:... tags in the response stream, the response cannot be compressed.
 Compressed responses will obfuscate the ESI tags and they will be delivered unprocessed to the client.

-esi is used in the following solution recipes.
-Recipes apply VCL to real-world use cases and can be deployed as-is, or adapted for your own service.
-See the full list of recipesfor more inspiration.
+esi is used in the following code examples.
+Examples apply VCL to real-world use cases and can be deployed as they are, or adapted for your own service.
+See the full list of code examples for more inspiration.

 Click RUN on a sample below to provision a Fastly service, execute the code on Fastly, and see how the function behaves.